Sex Addiction / Out Of Control Sexual Behavior Explained

 I recommend reading anything by Patrick Carnes, Ph.D.
 Another newer examination of sexual behavior is by Douglas Braun-Harvey & Michael A. Vigorito, “Treating Out of Control Sexual Behavior: Rethinking Sex Addiction” is also recommended.

-In order to help yourself look at the reality of your sex addiction, do the four things listed below.
-This will give you great insight and a great start to face the reality of your sexual addiction.
+In order to help yourself see the reality of your sex addiction, do the four things listed below.
+This will give you great insight and a useful start to facing the reality of your sexual addiction with the help of a sex addiction therapist.

 - List what you think are your problems